A1.33: Tableware

 Exercise 3: Cluster the words

-Instruction: Divide the following words into two groups: objects you use to eat at the table, and objects you use for cooking.
+Instruction: Divide the words into two groups: one for tableware you use to eat and one for kitchen utensils you use to cook.

 Exercise 4: Translate and use in a sentence